esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

 Getting started with hypervolumes
 ================================================================

-This tutorial will cover the features introduced by the hypervolume computation features of PyGMO.
+This tutorial will cover the features introduced by the hypervolume funtionality of PyGMO.
-First we will describe how the user interface to hypervolume computation was designed, and point out important notions that ought to be taken into account.
+First, we will describe how the user interface was designed and point out important notions that ought to be taken into account.
-Later, we will go over several examples, in order to get you started with the hypervolume computation.
+Later, we will give several examples in order to get you started with the basic hypervolume computations.

-Hypervolume Interface and Construction
+Hypervolume interface and construction
 ======================================

-Main class used for the computation of the hypervolume indicator (also known as Lebesgue Measure or S-Metric) and other measures that derive from it, is the `PyGMO.util.hypervolume` class.
-You can import the hypervolume features using the following:
+The main class used for the computation of the hypervolume indicator (also known as Lebesgue Measure or S-Metric) and hypervolume contributions is the `PyGMO.util.hypervolume` class.
+You can import the hypervolume class using the following:

 .. code-block:: python

-  from PyGMO.util import hypervolume
+  from PyGMO import hypervolume
   'hypervolume' in dir()  # Returns True

-Since whole feature of the computation of hypervolume is bound tightly to many optimization algorithms, we provide two constructors for the hypervolume object.
-The first one uses the fitness values of the individuals of a population as a point set:
+Since the computation of the hypervolume indicator and the hypervolume contributions are bound tightly to multi-objective optimization, we provide two ways of constructing a hypervolume object.
+The first one uses the fitness values of the individuals of a population for the input point set:

 .. code-block:: python